binung/hotel_system_laravel_10/README.md

 ```

 # Step 3: Update Your Database Credentials
-After that update your database credentials in your .env file which is located in your project root.
+`#0969DA`After that update your database credentials in your .env file which is located in your project root.
 1. connection databases
 ```
 DB_CONNECTION=mysql